 Best Turntable under $500

 So, you’re ready to splurge on a turntable.
-Well, you don’t have to spend $1000 (check this listing for the latest live prices) to receive precise reproductions of your favorite artists.
+Well, you don’t have to spend $1000 to receive precise reproductions of your favorite artists.

 The most beautiful turntables don’t have to possess the most complex designs, as the Rega RP1 proves to consumers who enjoy high audio performance.
 The Rega RP1 turntable receives plaudits for reproducing pristine audio for audiophiles that have budgets below $500.